rgommezz/react-native-offline/README.md

 ```

 #### Thunks
-- For thunks, append a `meta` property to the function returned by the thunk with the same shape:
+- For thunks, append `interceptInOffline` and `meta` properties to the function returned by the action creator, where `meta` has the same shape as for Flux actions:

 ```js
 function fetchData(dispatch, getState) {